Giuseppe Sanmartino: Early life

 There is little known about Sanmartino's early life.
 He was born in Naples in 1720.
 He trained in the workshop of Matteo Bottiglieri, as well as the studio of Domenico Antonio Vaccaro.

 Early career

 His first dated (1753) work is Veiled Christ or Christ lying under the Shroud, commissioned initially from the Venetian sculptor Antonio Corradini who did not live to complete the work.
-Sammartino interpreted his sketches freely to create a masterly sculpture which can be seen in Sansevero Chapel (also called Cappella Sansevero or Pietatella) in Naples.
+Sammartino interpreted his sketches freely to create a masterly sculpture which can be seen in Sansevero Chapel (called in Italian Cappella Sansevero or Pietatella) in Naples.
 Other contributors to this chapel were Francesco Celebrano and the Genoese sculptor Francesco Queirolo.

 The statue of Veiled Christ is elaborately artificial (art historian Wittkower labeled it as a hypertrophic effort) by reproducing in stone the effect of a thin veil.
 In the same chapel, Corradini's antecedent statue of Chastity (also called Modesty) is present.
 Innocenzo Spinazzi, a contemporary Florentine sculptor, also completed statues with this effect.